ZhanyuGuo/ZhanyuGuo/README.md

 - 🔭 I’m currently working on perception, prediction, planning and control.
 - 📝 I'm currently pursuing a master's degree in control science and engineering at Tongji University.
 - 🌱 I’m interested in Motion Planning, Computer Vision, Computer Graphics, Robotics and Control Science.
-- 😄 I'm also interested in xiangqi, majsoul, League of Legends and basketball.
+- 😄 I'm also interested in basketball, xiangqi, majsoul, League of Legends.
 - 📫 How to reach me: guo.zhanyu@qq.com

 <!--